Home

 Create ProjectCreates a new project with renamed copies of the sample files

-Load ProjectLoads the loader file found in the workspace folder
+Load ProjectLoads the loader file found in the workspace root folder

-Scan Project Dead CodeRecursively scans the workspace folder for dead code
+Scan Project Dead CodeRecursively scans the workspace root folder for dead code

-Generate Project DocumentationRecursively generates documentation for the workspace folder
+Generate Project DocumentationRecursively generates documentation for the workspace root folder

-Generate Project DiagramsRecursively generates diagrams for the workspace folder
+Generate Project DiagramsRecursively generates diagrams for the workspace root folder

-Run Project TestersRuns the logtalk_tester script on the workspace folder
+Run Project TestersRuns the logtalk_tester script from the workspace root folder

-Run Project DocletsRuns the logtalk_doclet script on the workspace folder
+Run Project DocletsRuns the logtalk_doclet script from the workspace root folder

-The "Load Project" command looks for a loader.lgt or loader.logtalk file in the folder of the selected file when using the explorer context menu or in first workspace folder if using the command palette, printing a warning if not found.
+The "Load Project" command looks for a loader.lgt or loader.logtalk file in the workspace root folder, printing a warning if no loader file is found.

-The output of the logtalk_tester and logtalk_doclet scripts is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.
+The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.

 Directory and source file commands